Friday, October 11, 2024

 Step 6: Move to the Next Highest-Interest Debt

-Once you pay off that highest-interest debt, take the next one in the list and apply the same amount you were paying for the first (minimum payment plus extra).
+Once you pay off that highest-interest debt, take the next one on the list and apply the same amount you paid for the first (minimum payment plus extra).
 Let us continue our example:

 You were paying $250 to your highest-interest debt.